wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Tanzu Observability by Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## May 2022

+Made improvements to the following integrations in May 2022:

+* Dynatrace:

+  * We made updates to the Dynatrace setup instructions.
+  * Metrics are no longer duplicated.

+* Fluentd -- Updated the Fluentd integration and now you can monitor Fluend on Kubernetes.

+* PostgreSQL -- Updated the setup instructions.
+* TAS Beta:
+  * Updates to the dashboards.
+  * Added alerts.
+These alerts come from an older version of the integration and are not fully supported yet.
+* Kubernetes -- Added Kubernetes control plane alerts.

 ## April 2022

 Made improvements to the following integration in April 2022: